keithbuhler/keithbuhler.github.io/ Buhler-CV.md

 Postdoctoral Scholar, University of Kentucky,  Spring 2017
 Instructor of Philosophy, Asbury University, 2013-2017

-### AREA OF SPECIALIZATION
-Ethics

-### AREAS OF COMPETENCE
+### RESEARCH AREAS
+Specialization in Ethics and the History of Philosophy.
-History of Philosophy, Philosophy of Mind, and Philosophy of Religion
+Competence in Metaphysics, Philosophy of Mind, and Philosophy of Religion.